Skip to main content

 Common workflows

-Use the signal’s example traces to understand common user intents, missing context, tool failures, retrieval problems, prompt gaps, or model behavior that needs to change.
+Use the signal’s example sessions to understand common user intents, missing context, tool failures, retrieval problems, prompt gaps, or model behavior that needs to change.

 Generate an evaluation